xinzhirao/xinzhirao.github.io/_pages/about.md

 My research interest sits at the intersection of information systems, platform strategy, and the economics of artificial intelligence.
 My research comprises two interrelated streams: (1) **platform strategy and information design**, where I study how complementors' strategic choices and platforms' information-provision decisions shape participation, performance, and market outcomes; and (2) **the economics of generative AI**, where I examine how generative AI reshapes what users contribute on digital platforms and what information consumers receive.

 Methodologically, my work involves causal inference with quasi-experimental designs and randomized experiments to understand the causal impacts of platform strategy and generative AI.
-I also adapt and integrate machine learning and large language model tools for empirical studies.
+I also adapt and integrate machine/deep learning and LLM tools for empirical studies.

 **I am on the 2026–27 academic job market.**